 For the avoidance of doubt, such a proportion is solely a minimum commitment and the real percentage of the investments of the financial product that attained the promoted environmental or social characteristics will be available in the annual report.

 The minimum proportion of sustainable investments of the financial product is 0%.

-practices include sound management structures, employee relations, remuneration of expressed as a share of:
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.